Bolivia: Evo Morales leads election, faces presidential runoff | DW | 21.10.2019

 South Korean-born evangelical pastor, Chi Hyun Chung, came in third place with 8.7% of the vote.

-Since sweeping to power in 2006 with his Movement to Socialism party, the country's first indigenous leader has overseen a period of unprecedented political and economic stability.
+Since sweeping to power in 2006 with his Movement to Socialism party, the country's first indigenous leader has used revenue from the Andean country's vast natural resources to fund welfare programs and public works projects and lift millions out of poverty.
 But his popularity has waned in recent years amid corruption scandals and allegations of authoritarianism.

 Mesa, a 66-year-old journalist and historian who was president from 2003-2005, campaigned on a platform of boosting environmental protection, strengthening democratic institutions and tackling corruption.